 Greater Chinatown Community Association (GCCA) is a 501 (c)(3) not-for-profit organization founded in 1972.
 It was created to provide the newly arrived immigrants and elderly of Chinatown with access to adult education, health care, legal consultation and recreational opportunities.
-Each year, GCCA served an average of 1,000 local residents.
+For almost five decades, GCCA served an average of 1,000 local residents each year.

-GCCA has evolved to meet the changing needs of its constituents.
-Today, adults (aged 30 to 40) are faced with complex challenges of having to care for their elders as well as care for their own families.
-This ‘sandwich generation’ population is having to deal with legal, health and wellness issues and problem solving for three generations simultaneously (their elders, themselves, and their children).
-GCCA, for example, helps them maneuver the federal, state and local paperwork required to meet their basic living, schooling and working needs.
+GCCA is evolving to meet the changing needs of its constituents.
+Today, adults (aged 30 to 50) are faced with complex challenges of having to care for their elders as well as care for their own families.
+Known as the ‘sandwich generation’,’ this population is having to deal with legal, health and wellness issues and problem solving for three generations simultaneously (their elders, themselves, and their children).